immerautumn/ProjectChurch-Ending-Rural-Hunger/CDK/README.md

-# Welcome to your CDK TypeScript project
+# CDK Project CHURCH:

-This is a blank project for CDK development with TypeScript.
+This Project is TypeScript based project.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.